samm-21/test/README.md

 # Quiz Analyzer
-Quiz Analizer is a python based project which analyses the performance of a student from the quiz and provides information like the strengths and weaknesses of the student using historical data and visualises the performance in bar graph for a better understanding.
+Quiz Analyzer is a python based project which analyses the performance of a student from the quiz and provides information like the strengths and weaknesses of the student using historical data and visualises the performance in bar graph for a better understanding.

 # Key Features:
 - Fetches quiz and historical data from APIs.